Rockneeraj/mininet/examples/README.md

 This example verifies the mininet ofport numbers match up to the ovs port numbers.
 It also verifies that the port numbers match up to the interface numbers

+#### ovsforest.py

+This examples creates ovs forest topology with two hosts and two switches.
+It initializes the different instances of OVS switch on different namesspaces and connect them to create a topology.